 DIGITAL EQUITY ECOSYSTEM

-Forming a cross-sector learning collaborative to build the civic and human infrastructure neccesary to co-create and implement county-wide digital equity solutions.
+Forming a cross-sector learning coalition to build the civic and human infrastructure necessary to create and implement county-wide digital equity solutions.

-Support ECCF’s efforts to explore and address the Digital Divide in Essex County,
+Support ECCF’s efforts to advance digital equity in Essex County.

 During the height of the COVID-19 pandemic, Tatianna, a participant in North Shore Community Development Coalition’s YouthBuild program, said she and her brother would have to take turns attending remote classes because their WiFi wasn’t sufficient enough for both of them to be connected at the same time.